-I had dealt with grief before; I had lost parental figures before, cousins and friends… It wasn't a new thing, but each time it came to me, I was unsure of how to approach it.
+I had dealt with grief before; I had lost parental figures before, cousins and friends… it wasn't a new thing, but each time it came to me, I was unsure of how to approach it.
 Here was this graceful woman had who had raised me in this lifetime.
 She was very much a maternal figure for me, and I had sincerely grown to love her fiercely.
 The fact that she would no longer be at my side for much longer… I could already feel my heart circumscribe and my throat tighten as I struggled to catch my breath.

 Part of me felt guilty for my grief - she wasn't dead, yet, was she?
-So why was I preparing myself already? - because I knew it wasn't what she would have wanted.
+So why was I preparing myself already? - Because I knew it wasn't what she would have wanted.
 Another part of me felt disgusted with myself.
 I couldn't stand tears, least of all in myself.
-I hated the weakness, the confession and admission of such a pathetic moment.
+I hated the weakness, the confusion and admission of such a pathetic moment.
 Especially in a world where it really was the strongest who survived.
 I didn't want to paint myself as someone weak; regardless of the reasons.

 Yet I couldn't help it.
-I didn't want her to leave me, it ate at me that she would.
+I didn't want her to leave me, it ate up at me that she would.